kickertw/OpenXML_SpreadSheet_Generator/README.md

-# PetProjects
+# OpenXML Spreadsheet Generator
-Random code projects/snippets/etc. I've done over the years
+Based off of code generator using the Microsoft OpenXML SDK Tool, this project will generate an OpenXML document.